diggsweden/haskell-digg-oidc/README.md

 The following issues and limits exists:

-* Currently only supports Authorization Code Flow and Token Refresh.
+* Supports Authorization Code Flow, Token Refresh and RP initiated logout only.
-* Only support a redis compatible key/value storage.
+* Supports a redis compatible key/value storage but it is easy to add another storage solution.
+* Federation support not yet implementation.

 ## Support